-- Nitrous oxide gas.
-A colorless, non-flammable gas that produces mild sedative effects.
+- Nitrous oxide gas is a colorless, non-flammable gas that produces mild sedative effects.
 During treatment, a small mask is placed over the patient’s nose, and they breathe in nitrous oxide mixed with oxygen.
 With this method, dentists can control the level of sedation throughout the procedure.

 - IV Sedation provides deep sedation and is commonly used for more complex, invasive procedures.
 It is administered through a small tube inserted into the forearm.
 This also means that the dentist or oral surgeon can easily adjust the amount of sedative given to each individual patient, which reduces the risk of complications and adverse reactions.
 This method is often used for pediatric patients who need extensive dental work.

 Sedation vs. Anesthesia

 While many patients believe that IV sedation dentistry is the same as general anesthesia, there are several differences between the two.
 Here’s an in-depth look at how intravenous sedation and general anesthesia work.

 What Does Sedation Feel Like?

 Typically, sedation will make a patient feel calm and relaxed, but they may still be able to respond to questions asked by the dentist or oral surgeon.
 Some patients fall into a light sleep and may not even remember the procedure.

 Benefits of IV Sedation

 Intravenous sedation is the most common type of sedation used in dentistry because it provides a number of advantages and benefits for both patients and dental professionals.

 Some of the benefits of IV sedation include the following:

 - It’s effective.
 IV sedation is one of the most effective types of sedation methods available.
 It allows dental professionals to precisely control the amount of sedation a patient receives.

 - It’s safe.
 IV sedation is a very safe sedation method.
 When administered by a trained and licensed professional, IV sedation carries a very low risk of complications.

 - It’s fast-acting.
 One of the biggest benefits of IV sedation is that it works quickly.
 The sedative effects of IV sedation can be felt within minutes after the medication is administered.